-Internal dissipation of 0.6 W is estimated for a 2-W system with 15-dB crest factor per channel.
-Due to package limitations, the actual T_A Max is 85°C.
+Internal dissipation of 0.6 W is estimated for a 2.6-W system with 15-dB crest factor per channel.
+Package limited to $85^{\circ}C$

 Table 4 and Table 5 show that for some applications no airflow is required to keep junction temperatures in the specified range.
-The TPA0122 is designed with thermal protection that turns the device off when the junction temperature surpasses 150° C to prevent damage to the IC.
+The TPA0212 is designed with thermal protection that turns the device off when the junction temperature surpasses 150° C to prevent damage to the IC.
 Table 4 and Table 5 were calculated for maximum listening volume without distortion.
 When the output level is reduced, the numbers in the table change significantly.
-Also, using $8-\Omega$ speakers dramatically increases the thermal performance by increasing amplifier efficiency.
+Also, using 8- Ω speakers dramatically increases the thermal performance by increasing amplifier efficiency.